GoogleCloudPlatform/bigquery-antipattern-recognition/README.md

 ORDER BY clause without LIMIT at line 8.
 ```

-## Anti Pattern 5: Using REGEXP_CONTAINS WHEN LIKE IS AN OPTION
+## Anti Pattern 5: Using REGEXP_CONTAINS when LIKE is an option
 Example:
 ```
 SELECT